Quantum Annealing: An Overview: Introduction

 \subsubsection{Transverse Ising spin glass}

 The Hamiltonian of the Edwards-Anderson \cite{edwards_theory_1975} version of the transverse Ising spin glass, introduced by Chakrabarti in 1981 \cite{chakrabarti_critical_1981}, is written as

 where $\langle j k\rangle$ stands for nearest neighbour pairs and $J_{jk}$ are independent random variables.
 The order parameter of a spin glass is defined in terms of the spin overlap between different replicas.
 Supposing that $\sigma_j^{\alpha,a}$ denotes the spin operator for a replicated system labeled by $a$, the overlap operator between replicas $a=1$ and $a=2$ is defined by $R_{1,2} = (1/N)\sum_{i=1}^N\sigma_j^{z,1}\sigma_j^{z,2}$.
 The order parameter is then given by $q = [\langle R_{1,2}\rangle]_{\rm av}$.
 The spin glass order is characterized by $q > 0$ with zero magnetization $m = 0$, where the magnetization is defined by $m = [\langle (1/N)\sum_{i=1}^N\sigma_j^z]_{\rm av}$.
-This means that the spin confinguration is spatially random but frozon.
+This means that the spin configuration is spatially random but frozen.
 Rieger et al., and Guo et al., investigated the character of QPTs of this model with the Gaussian distribution of $J_{jk}$ with zero mean and unit variance in square and cubic lattices, respectively, by means of the quantum Monte Carlo simulation \cite{Rieger_1994,Guo_1994}.
-Reported values of critical exponents were $z \approx 1.5$ and $\nu \approx 1.0 $ for the square lattice and $z \approx 1.3$ and $\nu \approx 0.77$ for the cubic lattice.
 Singh and Young studied $\pm J$ model where $J_{kj}$ takes $+1$ or $-1$ with equal probability for dimensions up to $d = 8$ using the linked cluster expansion to determine the location of the QCP \cite{Singh_2017}.
+Subsequently, QPTs of these models were reconsidered by Miyazaki and Nishimori \cite{miyazaki_real-space_2013} and by Matoz-Fernandez and Rom\'a \cite{matoz-fernandez_unconventional_2016} using the real-space renormalization group and the quantum Monte-Carlo with parallel-tempering, respectively.
+They concluded that the QPTs in transverse Ising spin glasses in two and three dimensions were compatible with the infinite randomness fixed point with the critical exponents $\nu$ and $\psi$, where $\psi$ specifies the activation type of size scaling of the energy gap as $[\log\Delta]_{\rm av}\sim N^{\psi/d}$ \cite{motrunich_infinite-randomness_2000,karevski_random_2001,lin_entanglement_2007,igloi_strong_2005,igloi_strong_2018}.
+The estimated exponents for the Gaussian model were $\nu \approx 1.2$ and $\psi \approx 0.44$ in two dimension \cite{miyazaki_real-space_2013,matoz-fernandez_unconventional_2016} and $\nu \approx 0.94$ in three dimension \cite{miyazaki_real-space_2013}.

 The Hamiltonian of the transverse Ising spin glass in infinite dimension, i.e., the quantum Sherrington-Kirkpatrick (SK) model, is written as \cite{Ray_1989}